Astro-Otter-Space/Astrobin-WebServices/README.md

 - PHP 7.3
 > `composer require hamhamfonfon/astrobin-ws:2.3`

 Caution, these versions are not maintained anymore.
-Only 2.5.* is maintained and got new features.
+Only 2.5.* will be maintained and will have new features.

 ### Usage